closetgeekshow/GPTPromptExperiments/Approaches/Story to Generated Task List Format prompt.md

 6. Identify the data or variables required for the script.
 7. Outline the step-by-step algorithm or procedure to accomplish each task.
 8. If applicable, provide an example usage or input/output for each task.

+Do not generate a task list right now.
+If you understand your purpose respond with "I understand" and then I will describe my script